 Performance considerations while using DistCp

-Because DistCp’s lowest granularity is a single file, setting the maximum number of simultaneous copies is the most important parameter to optimize it against Data Lake Storage Gen1.
-Number of simultaneous copies is controlled by setting the number of mappers (‘m’) parameter on the command line.
+Because the DistCp tool’s lowest granularity is a single file, setting the maximum number of simultaneous copies is the most important parameter to optimize it against Data Lake Storage Gen1.
+You can control the number of simultaneous copies by setting the number of mappers (‘m’) parameter on the command line.
 This parameter specifies the maximum number of mappers that are used to copy data.
-Default value is 20.
+The default value is 20.

 hadoop distcp wasb://<container_name>@<storage_account_name>.blob.core.windows.net/example/data/gutenberg adl://<data_lake_storage_gen1_account>.azuredatalakestore.net:443/myfolder -m 100

-How do I determine the number of mappers to use?
+How to determine the number of mappers to use

 Here's some guidance that you can use.